Flare576/newScript/README.md

 1. Create a new GitHub repo for your script (e.g., "world-peace")
 1. Clone the repo
 1. `cd` into the repo
-1. Run `new script -l py "world-peace"`
+1. Run `newScript -l py "world-peace"`
 1. Move your new `.rb` file to your `homebrew-scripts` project's **Formula** folder
 1. Write your new script.
 I'll wait.....
 1. Push it up to GitHub, create a new release, get the `tar`'s URL